Bleeding Gums Treatment Philadelphia, PA

 Is gum disease painful?

-A buildup of plaque, a film of germs that adheres to teeth and hardens, is often the cause of periodontal disease.
-If left untreated, periodontal disease can cause bleeding gums, painful chewing problems, and even tooth loss in the most severe cases.
+Periodontal disease is often caused by a buildup of plaque, a film of germs that adheres to teeth and hardens.
+If left untreated, it can cause bleeding gums, painful chewing problems, and even tooth loss in the most severe cases.
 It can be painful as it progresses.

 Can gum disease come back?

 Plaque on the teeth and gums is the root cause of periodontal disease, and even after periodontal therapy, plaque will re-accumulate on the teeth and gums.
-Two to four months following treatment, periodontal disease can return if you do not revamp your oral care routine.
+Periodontal disease can return two to four months following treatment if you do not revamp your oral care routine.

 Why do I grind my teeth during the day?